ros-controls/roadmap/design_drafts/transmission_loading_and_parametrization.md

 ## How it works in ROS Noetic and problems

+To facilitate extendability, transmissions are implemented as plugins that are loaded and configured at startup time.
+This allows anyone to implement their custom transmission plugins in any ROS package without having to change `ros_control`.

 ### XML format

 An additional XML description for each joint has to be added to the URDF in order to define transmissions on them.